projectsveltos/sveltos/docs/features/labels_management.md

         end
 ```

-A Classifier can also look at resources of different kinds all together.
+A Classifier can also look at the resources of different kinds all together.

 __AggregatedClassification__ is optional and can be used to specify a Lua function that will be used to further detect whether the subset of the resources selected using the ResourceSelectors field are a match for this Classifier.
 The function will receive the array of resources selected by ResourceSelectors.
 If this field is not specified, a cluster is a match for Classifier instance, if all ResourceSelectors returns at least one match.
 This field allows to perform more complex evaluation on the resources, looking at all resources together.
 This can be useful for more sophisticated tasks, such as identifying resources that are related to each other or that have similar properties.